babyleezus/travel-concierge-api-project/README.md

 # travel-concierge-api-project

+Project Name - TravelAid
+User story - As a user I want to search for all in one travel app that includes nearest available healthcare provider, local amenities/entertainment and is available in different languages.

 travel concierge?  -
   food - https://rapidapi.com/category/Food
   healthcare - in target language, healthcare apis catered towards english speakers - pharmacies, doctors, hospitals